bipknit/soarerConverter/README.md

 You can also get these Teensy® USB Development Boards but during this tutorial we are going to use the Arduino Pro Micro

 <img src="https://github.com/bipknit/soarerConverter/blob/main/src/teensy20plusplus.png" alt="Teensy++ 2.0" width="400"/>

+# Step 2: Getting the RJ45 female connector
+You can either purchase an RJ45 female head and handle the cable management yourself, or, for easier soldering, I recommend using an RJ45 breakout board.
+The breakout board simplifies wiring but requires slightly more space.

+Keywords to find the RJ45 F head: Shield RJ45 8P8C Jack Connector, Shielded RJ45 8P8C Jack Connector

+Keywords to find the RJ45 breakout board: RJ45 Adapter Board to XH2.54 Modular Ethernet Connector Breakout board.